This post has been updated as of May 2019

-iOS 10 is the latest software update to hit iPhones and iPads this Fall.
-The update is currently in public beta, and email marketers are already getting hold of it to test what if any, impact it will have on emails.
+iOS 10 was the latest software update to hit iPhones and iPads in the Fall of 2016.
+The update is currently in public beta, and email marketers are already getting hold of it to test what, if any, impact it’ll have on emails.

-If you’re a grizzled email marketer, you might be able to predict what’s coming next.
-You guessed it—changes to how your emails will render on iOS’s stock Mail app.
+Read on to learn about the changes to how your emails will render on iOS’s stock Mail app.

 For this post, we partnered with Jaina Mistry to get the scoop on what to expect.

 The one big change to the Mail app in iOS 10 that may ring alarm bells for email marketers is the introduction of this banner:

 This banner appears at the top of any email sent to a mailing list, and makes it very clear to the recipient.
 This banner also makes it very easy for the recipient to unsubscribe, without having to find an unsubscribe link in the footer of the email.